Eflin 1st in MLB with 2 complete games, Phils top Royals 7-0 | FOX 29 News Philadelphia (WTXF)

 Eflin 1st in MLB with 2 complete games, Phils top Royals 7-0

+Eflin (5-3) finished his second career shutout, the other coming July 22, 2016 in his eighth major league start.
+He allowed four hits, struck out seven and walked none while throwing 110 pitches.

-Knapp has caught Eflin's last three starts, and the 25-year-old right-hander has rolled right through them.
-He pitched nine innings of one-run ball two starts ago against Miami, then delivered seven innings of one-run ball last time out against Washington.
+The 25-year-old right-hander has been on a roll.
+He pitched nine innings of one-run ball two starts ago against Miami and delivered seven innings of one-run ball last time out against Washington.

-Now, this gem, Eflin's second career shutout and first since July 22, 2016 in his eighth major league start.

-"I will say this, if he throws complete-game shutouts, I will not not have Knapp catch him the next time out," Kapler said.

 Odubel Herrera doubled and tripled, and Andrew McCutchen and Rhys Hoskins each drove in two for Philadelphia.
 The Phillies worked seven walks, with every starter reaching base at least once.